 Hanelle M. Culpepper

-Hanelle is represented by Verve.
+Hanelle proudly serves as Alternate Board member of the DGA and co-chair of the DGA’s Women’s Steering Committee.
+She is represented by Verve.
 Her manager is Adesuwa McCalla at Metamorphic Entertainment.

 Lisa’s experience in entertainment began when she moved to Los Angeles and ended up in the music business.
 After years of working in music, the film world stole her heart and allowed her to establish a reputation as an outstanding costume designer.
 She worked on films such as Oscar nominated “Whiplash” and no.1 box office hit “The Purge” to name a few.

 Her reputation has allowed her to work alongside some of the finest talent in the film world.
 Working on over 40 films spanning two decades, Lisa has built an expansive industry-wide network that gives her the ability to crew up a film with the top talent in the business and makes her transition to the role of producer the natural next step.

 Lisa is passionate about filmmaking and feels most comfortable and completely at home when on set.
 Her favorite part is the first day of filming when the director calls “action” for the first time.

 In addition to working as producer on Royal Blood, Lisa recently optioned New York Times best-selling novel The Miracles of Santo Fico, a romantic comedy set in Italy, which is presently in development.